loganmarchione/docker-speedtest-influxdb/README.md

 # ⚠️ WARNING ⚠️

+The [Python client library](https://github.com/influxdata/influxdb-python) that this project relies on has been retired.
+You should migrate to the [v2 version](https://hub.docker.com/r/loganmarchione/docker-speedtest-influxdbv2) of this container image.

+# ⚠️ WARNING ⚠️

 This container is only compatible with InfluxDB up to v1.7.
 If you want to use InfluxDB v1.8 or higher, use the v2 container (link below).

 https://hub.docker.com/r/loganmarchione/docker-speedtest-influxdbv2